PunchThrough/bean-docs/src/getting-started/windows.md

 * The “BeanBlink” sketch you verified in Arduino is ready for loading and is shown in grey text on the top of the Bean loader app.
 * Click Program to start uploading your sketch.
-* Once the sketch finishes uploading, your Bean will start running it!

 {{{img_rel this 'windows_programming_bean.PNG' 'Windows Loader Programming'}}}

+Once the sketch finishes uploading, your Bean will start running it!

+{{{img_rel this 'windows_programmed_bean.PNG' 'Programmed Bean'}}}

+Nice job!
+You have successfully installed the Windows Bean Loader and programmed your Bean with the BeanBlink sketch.

 ## Conclusion

-In this guide, you installed the Windows Bean Loader, updated the firmware on your Bean, and programmed your Bean with an example sketch.
+In this guide, you installed the Windows Bean Loader and programmed your Bean with an example sketch.
 You should be ready to get started uploading sketches to your Bean using Windows!

 ## Troubleshooting